-These results sound dramatic, but are they an indication that we're getting close to perfecting stem cell therapy?
+These results sound dramatic, but are they an indication that we're getting close to perfecting this therapy?
 "This is a field where, depending on which investigator you ask, you can get incredibly different answers," says Dr. Richard Lee, professor of medicine at Harvard Medical School and a leading expert on stem cell therapy.

 "The field is young.
 Some studies show only modest or no improvement in heart function, but others have shown dramatically improved function," he says.
 "We're waiting to see if other doctors can also achieve really good results in other patients."

+When might stem cell therapy become a standard treatment for damaged heart muscle?
 "Some investigators think this is just a few years away," says Dr. Lee.
 "And then there are others who feel that there is much more work to be done."

-Right now, stem cell therapy is available only to people who participate in a research trial.
-Anyone who has had a heart attack or who is living with heart failure and wants to take part in a stem cell study can visit www.clinicaltrials.gov and search for trials in their area (for example, search "stem cells," "heart," "Los Angeles").
+As of now, stem cell therapy is available only to people who participate in a research trial.
+If you've had a heart attack or you have heart failure and you're interested in participating in a study of stem cell therapy, visit